Presented as part of the Advocacy and public law in the tribunals series.

 £40.00

-For smaller organisations with very little or no training budget, or anyone that can afford just a contribution
+For smaller organisations with very little or no training budget, or anyone that can afford just a contribution, and full time students

 £20.00